How to Heat-Set Painted Denim

 Once your jeans are properly heat-set, they will feel more flexible and will hold up better through wearing and washing.

-They will have a slightly different texture and will likely be slightly shinier if you used a lot of fabric medium or used fabric paint instead of acrylic.
+They will have a slightly different texture and will likely be slightly shinier if you used a lot of fabric medium mixed into your acrylic paint.